tighten/ziggy/README.md

 });
 ```

-Finally, import and use Ziggy like any other Javascript library.
+Finally, import and use Ziggy like any other JavaScript library.
 Because the Ziggy config object is not available globally in this setup, you'll usually have to pass it to the `route()` function manually:

 ```js
 // app.js